-Test A consisted of 16 participants.
-The range of results submitted per quadrat varied more considerably than with the macroalgae test.
-The largest range was for quadrat 1 with % cover estimates ranging from 35% to 80%, with most quadrats having a % cover range of between 30% and 40%.
-The smallest range was for quadrat 6 from 75% to 90%.
-Z-scores calculated against the population mean resulted in four people failing between 1 and 8 quadrats.
+Test A consisted of 20 participants and as with the macroalgae this was the second most popular method.
+The range of results submitted per quadrat also varied considerably as with the macroalgae test.
+The largest range was for quadrats 1, 4, 9 and 12 with between 40 and 45 percent ranges, these quadrats all had image analysis % cover results of between 48% and 69% cover providing evidence that this mid range of % cover is difficult to estimate.
+No quadrats had a particularly small range of results even for those with very little cover.
+Z-scores calculated against the population mean resulted in seven people failing between 1 and 4 quadrats.
 In total there was a 94% pass rate for test A when using Z-scores derived from the mean.